Book 2 - Part 4: Binding Evil - Chapter One

 “And thank you both for your outstanding loyalty and service.
-You run a great team, Baker, the best in the county.
+You run an effective team, Baker, the best in the county.
 Between you and Ed, you two have the best arrest and conviction ratio in the entire state per capita.
-That’s another reason why we’re paying for your wedding.
+That’s another reason we’re paying for your wedding.

 “Then, there is one other thing.”
-Captain Todd’s voice became very serious.
+Captain Todd’s voice became serious.

 “January of next year, I’m retiring.
 It’s a promise I made to Elaine.
 I don’t break my promises to her.
 Come January, the Twenty-Second will need a new Captain, and I would rather see one of our own get the nod than someone from another station, or from out of state that hasn’t a clue about the men and women that work here.